Links updated, February 2016

 United States Adaptive Recreation Center

 The USARC works with schools, hospitals, rehabilitation centers, and park and recreation departments to serve children and adults with all types of cognitive or physical disabilities.
-A variety of summer and winger recreational opportunities are offered.
+A variety of summer and winter recreational opportunities are offered.
 Reservations, by individuals and groups, are required for all USARC programs.